Projects

 The Mediterranean Sea is undergoing severe changes driven by increasing anthropogenic pressures.
 CEtaceans and Pelagic sea TUrtles (CEPTU hereafter) are among the most important charismatic species in the Mediterranean Sea, and crucial bioindicators of marine health conditions.
 However, there is a data deficiency for most taxa, which is mainly due to the fact that CEPTU species spend the majority of their life in remote offshore areas that are the most difficult to monitor because of their extent.
 With their offshore movements, they are exposed to multiple anthropogenic stressors, such as maritime traffic causing pollution, underwater noise, disturbance and marine litter exposing the species to a higher risk of entanglement, ingestion or toxicological effects.
 Entanglement in fishing-related gears also contributes to increased risks linked to the pressure of fishing in pelagic areas.

-Copernicus Marine Service BS MFC -Black Sea Monitoring and Forecasting Centre of the Copernicus Marine Service
+Copernicus Marine Service – Black Sea Monitoring and Forecasting Centre (BLK MFC)

-Copernicus Marine Service MED MFC – Mediterranean Sea Monitoring and Forecasting Centre of the Copernicus Marine Service
+Copernicus Marine Service – Mediterranean Sea Monitoring and Forecasting Centre (MED MFC)

-Copernicus is the European Union’s Earth observation programme which offers information services that draw from satellite Earth Observation and in-situ (non-space) data and is managed by the European Commission.
-The Copernicus Marine Service provides regular and systematic reference information on the physical and biogeochemical state, variability and dynamics of the ocean and marine ecosystems for the global ocean and the European regional seas.
-It has been implemented by Mercator Ocean International (MOI) since 2015.
+The Mediterranean Monitoring and Forecasting Center (MED MFC) of the Copernicus Marine Service provides regular and systematic reference information on the physical and biogeochemical state for the Mediterranean Sea.
+MED MFC develops, implements and operationally delivers analysis, forecast as well as reanalysis reconstructions of the essential ocean variables in the Mediterranean Sea.
 It enables marine policy implementation, supports Blue Growth and scientific innovation.
 Copernicus Marine Service is an open and free of charge service, compliant with EU regulations such as INSPIRE and the Delegated Regulation on Copernicus data and information policy.

 CRIceS – Climate relevant interactions and feedbacks: the key role of sea ice and snow in the polar and global climate system